10 MORE Strange Times Wrestlers Appeared In Commercials

-Advertisers are missing a trick by not featuring wrestlers in commercials in 2022.
+Advertisers are missing a trick by not featuring wrestlers in commercials these days.

 This used to happen quite frequently in the last century, when the industry was far bigger than it is now.
 Macho Man Randy Savage was once the spokesperson for one of the most popular snack foods in the United States.
 That just isn't going to happen again, and more's the pity.

 Snickers should shoot a parody of an irate, combustible CM Punk ready to scorch the earth before taking a bite of their product: You're not you when you're hungry.
 Snickers satisfies.
 Two World Title wins, carte blanche on the mic, and the choice to work whoever doesn't satisfy, but Snickers might.
 Perhaps Punk should have tucked into Mindy's before he faced the press.
 What if he was just hangry?